dqfort/dq-fort-blog/src/content/blog/tips-for-django-development.md

   Some tips about using Django for development
 ---

-Django is a great framework for web development, with build-in ORM, MVC architecture and a large ecosystem with many external plugins.
+Django is a great framework for web development, with built-in ORM, MVC architecture, and a large ecosystem with many external plugins.

 However, it would be a bit complicated if you are new to it.
-There are some tips would help.
+There are some tips that would help you at the beginning.

 ## Managing apps
 You can create an app with this command: